NilavathaniAP/MyProjects/Supply Chain Management/Overview.md

 In Manufaturing Management,

-🔹 **Break-Even Analysis**:  The break-even point is the moment where revenue equals costs exactly.
+🔹 **Break-Even Analysis**:  The break-even point *(BEP)* is the moment where revenue equals costs exactly.
 At this moment, neither a profit nor a loss has been made.
- Sales beyond that amount generate profit, while sales below that amount generate a loss
+ Sales beyond that amount generate profit, while sales below that amount generate a loss. ***Recursive CTE*** techniques and VIEWs have been used to provide results for BEP.

 The formula to calculate \( Q \) is: